TanStack/form/docs/overview.md

 ## Enough talk, show me some code already!

-In the example below, you can see TanStack Form in action, showcasing its simplicity and effectiveness in handling form data:
+In the example below, you can see TanStack Form in action with the React framework adapter:

 [Open in CodeSandbox](https://codesandbox.io/s/github/tannerlinsley/react-form/tree/main/examples/react/simple)